12/24 Karol Bagh

-12/24 Karol Bagh is an Indian television comedy-drama series that aired on Zee TV set in the Karol Bagh area of Delhi.
+12/24 Karol Bagh is an Indian television family-drama series that aired on Zee TV set in the Karol Bagh area of Delhi.
 The series premiered on 31 August 2009.
 The series was directed by Ravi Bhushan shot in both Delhi and Mumbai studios.
 The story dealt with the conflicts between today's kids' generation and their parents.
 The series started the trend of TV serials being set in Delhi.

 Synopsis

 12/24 Karol Bagh, Delhi is the address of the Sethi family.
 The head of the family is Mr. Rajinder Sethi who owns a shop selling bridal wear.
 He is a simple man who does not believe in God.
 His wife Manju Sethi is a practical woman who has a positive outlook towards life.
 Simi (Smriti Kalra), the eldest daughter, is 28 years of age and is still unmarried.
 The second child is Anuj (Waseem Mushtaq), who works in a bank.
 Anuj has a girlfriend but is waiting for his elder sister to get married.
 The third child is Neetu (Sargun Mehta) who is happy go lucky, extremely boisterous and whose only goal is to get married.
 And the youngest daughter is Mili (Hunar Hali), who is street smart, bold and realistic.
 The show revolves primarily around Simi and her marriage.
 Despite her sweet nature, she has been rejected several times owing to her weight.
 As the story progresses, it reflects upon the social stigma surrounding unmarried daughters through the struggles of the Sethi family.